 The same principle for measuring a window aperture should be used for doors.
 However, there are a number of issues particular to door measuring that must be considered to avoid costly mistakes.

 For inward-opening doors, the importance of checking internal plaster thicknesses is essential to ensure there is enough girth between the edge of the frame and the hinge to prevent the possibility of binding.
 Different manufacturers have different jig settings, and the type of hinge being used on the new door can also affect the distance.

 In general a normal butt hinge on a uPVC door is set in 20mm.
 A flag hinge on the same uPVC door is likely to be only 10mm from the edge.
 Whereas, Composite door hinges are completely different again and can vary between 25 -30mm.
 If you are in any doubt, it is best to order a frame extender or “Add-On” on the hinge side.
 The overall dimension quoted when ordering a door includes the frame extender.

 One further word of warning-

-When measuring an old Victorian style house with a narrow hallway, it is not just the plaster thickness to take into account.
+When measuring an old Victorian-style house with a narrow hallway, it is not just the plaster thickness to be taken into account.
 Please observe the thickness of the skirting board, as this can also lead to binding if not enough allowance has been made.